-Seminary Space for meetings or gatherings related to a student's academic work must be reserved with the President's Executive Assistant.
+Seminary Space for meetings or gatherings related to a student's academic work must be reserved with the Rental Coordinator.
 It is possible to reserve the seminary for personal or other uses.
 All standard fees will apply.
-See the President's Executive Assistant for more information.
+See the Business Office for more information.